Oriade15/Bizellent/README.md

-# About
+# Bizellent

-This repo is used for hosting public releases of Bizellent.
+Your all-in-one tool for sales, stock, customers, and purchases.